FishyByte/SushiRNG/README.md

 ## NIST Testing
 To test against our random numbers that we generate and make sure it's crypographically secure we used the official NIST Testing Suite.
+(Credits to [National Institute of Standards and Technology](http://csrc.nist.gov/groups/ST/toolkit/rng/stats_tests.html))
 This runs specific tests against a stream of binary bits that we have generated from our algorithm for randomness.
 To run these tests against your bits of data, first go the the `NIST` directory and run this command:

 ---NOTE: It would help to put your data set in the `data` directory---